mhetacc/RuntimesConcurrencyDistribution/misc/report.md

   - [xmlrpc](https://docs.python.org/3/library/xmlrpc.html) native RPCs support
   - [Pygame](https://www.pygame.org/news) bottom-up game engine
   - [TkInter](https://docs.python.org/3/library/tkinter.html) native bottom-up UI support
-  - [Deat PyGui](https://dearpygui.readthedocs.io/en/latest/) non-native bottom-up UI support
+  - [Dear PyGui](https://dearpygui.readthedocs.io/en/latest/) non-native bottom-up UI support

 Python is the only language that has both:
 1. Native RPCs support
 2. Bottom-Up (code-first) UI approach

 Hence it is the language of choice to make this project.
-Moreover: it is one of the mosst promiment languages today, without any sign of stopping in popularity, coveted by both companies and public institutions and it is also widely used in research, from data science to cyber security to machine learning and AI.
+Moreover: it is one of the most prominent languages today, without any sign of stopping in popularity, coveted by both companies and public institutions and it is also widely used in research, from data science to cyber security to machine learning and AI.